 Using the criteria above, we won’t be comparing coffee machines to other types of coffee machines (for instance, automatic coffee machines vs stovetop coffee makers).
 Instead, we’ll be selecting the best coffee machines and appliances within their own category.

 1. Automatic Espresso Machines:

-Fully automatic espresso machines have a ‘one touch brewing system,’ which means that the machine itself will determine how much and how the water and coffee are brewed, and once you fill it, you just have to wait for your cup of espresso.
-As you can imagine, such machines are popular not only because the require less finesse to use, but also because it frees you up to do other things while your espresso is brewing.
+Fully automatic espresso machines have a ‘one-touch brewing system,’ which means that the machine itself will determine how much and how the water and coffee are brewed, and once you fill it, you just have to wait for your cup of espresso.
+As you can imagine, such machines are popular not only because they require less finesse to use, but also because it frees you up to do other things while your espresso is brewing.